By Michael Schreiber

 While Augustus Sargent pursued his craft of comb making for close to 30 years, Edward tried other occupations as well.
 The 1835 Philadelphia directory showed an Edward Sargent maintaining a tavern—his parents’ old business—on the corner of Fifth and Carpenter Streets.
 Later directories in the 1840s, however, listed him once again as a comb maker.

 Edward did not marry until 1841; he wed Susan Grubb at Gloria Dei (Old Swedes’) Church in November of that year.
-For a very short while, he and Susan seem to have resided in Hoboken, N.J., where their daughter Augusta was born in 1846.
 In the 1850s, Edward undertook a new trade—that of boilermaker.
 In 1851, news reports show, he was elected secretary at a meeting of the Boilermakers’ association, held in a local firehouse.

-Despite Mullen’s compliments for Augustus Sargent’s supervisory work at the prison, a court trial that took place in the summer of 1875 threw Augustus into disgrace.
+Despite having a solid reputation for his work at the prison, a court trial that took place in the summer of 1875 threw Augustus into disgrace.
 The circumstances concerned a Black woman, Kate Johnson, who had been arrested for theft on July 21.
 She soon gave birth to a child in the prison and remained “in a sick and weary condition from her recent confinement.”
 Despite her weakness—and with Augustus Sargent’s apparent approval—she was soon sent in a carriage to her court trial with her 12-day-old baby in her arms.
 The carriage ride was quite rough, and in court she complained of excruciating pain, which almost bent her double.
 Her lawyer obtained an acquittal out of charity, and Johnson was sent home.

 A few days later, a hearing was held before a Grand Jury to determine how it might have happened that Johnson had been sent on a “rough ride” while in a debilitated condition.
 Presiding Judge Elcock stated at the beginning that he was set on conducting an extremely thorough investigation, since the case had produced great public outrage.

 We can imagine that being shamed in public—with his tepid excuses and the slam by the judge reprinted in the Philadelphia newspapers for thousands to read—was highly debilitating for Augustus.
-When he was 13, the press had reported on how he injured himself through carelessness; now the papers revealed for all to see how his carelessness had contributed to the injuries of another person.
 A year and a half later, on March 14, 1877, Augustus Sargent died.
 He was buried in the Gloria Dei churchyard, with a small stone to mark the grave.

 Inscription from a previous marker: